tezos/tezos-mirror/docs/shell/p2p.rst

 Given these bounds, the maintenance worker:

-* Will be triggered every two minutes, when asked by the shell, or when the minimum or maximum number of acceptable connections is reached, whichever of these three cases happens first.
+* Will be triggered every two minutes, when asked by the shell, and when the minimum or maximum number of acceptable connections is reached.

 * Will perform the following actions when triggered: if the number of connections is above ``max_threshold``, it will kill connections